LCONF-Data-Serialization-Format/LCONF-Data-Serialization-Format-Standard/docs/lconf-specification/5-lconf-structures.md

 Associates a LCONF-Key-Name with one data value. <br />
 The STRUCTURE_PAIR-Value MUST be a sequence of **zero or more** Unicode characters and includes all till the end of the line.
-The STRUCTURE_PAIR-Value MAY be a TYPE_NOTSET. <br />
+The STRUCTURE_PAIR-Value MAY be a TYPE_NOTSET.
+(This can be contraint in the LCONF-Schema) <br />
-If the Value has more than zero characters than the first character MUST NOT be any whitespace.
+The first value character MUST NOT be any whitespace.

 ```text
 LCONF-Key-Name LCONF_KEY_VALUE_SEPARATOR Value